 To retrieve a list of products, you can query

 products field uses an argument (for example,

 first) to specify the number of results to retrieve.

 The following example shows how to retrieve the IDs of the first 5 products in your store.
 For more information on selecting which set of results to retrieve, refer to Paginating results with GraphQL.

 Retrieve a single product

-node query root and provide the product ID.
+product field at the query root and provide the product ID.